“Can I get six-pack abs by rowing?”

 - Each rowing stroke (when done rightly) puts to use all the core muscles of your body, including your stomach – and hence, helps in toning it to an ideal shape.

-- Rowing machine puts to use all the major abdominal muscles and eases your way towards a toned stomach.
+- The rowing machine puts to use all the major abdominal muscles and eases your way towards a toned stomach.

 - The rowing machine has been lauded by professionals because of its effectiveness as an all-body workout, and stomach muscles are no exception.